KoenZomers/TadoApi/README.md

 ## Version History

+0.4.3.0 - released March 31, 2021

+- Added `SetDeviceChildLock` to allow for enabling or disabling the child lock on a Tado device

 0.4.2.0 - released February 3, 2021

 - Added `GetZoneTemperatureOffset` to allow for getting the current temperature offset in a zone